garronej/evt/README.md

 ### With timeout

-It is possible to set how long we wait for the next event before the promise returned by waitFor rejects.
+It is possible to set for what is the maximum amount of time we are willing to wait before the promise rejects.

 ```typescript